Azul3DInc/ClangToStringTemplate/README.md

 ## Requirements

-You must have working installations of Python3, Clang, and the JDK to run the tool.
+You must have working installations of Python3, Clang, and the JDK ($\geq$ ver.
+16) to run the tool.

-Projects using ClangToStringTemplate must have CMake (>= ver.
+Projects using ClangToStringTemplate must have CMake ($\geq$ ver.
 2.8.5) as your build system with `compile_commands.json` enabled.
 You can do so with the following CMake option:

 ```cmake
 set(CMAKE_EXPORT_COMPILE_COMMANDS ON)